m29dev/VaultApp/README.md

 # Vault - Currency Exchange App

 **Vault** is a mobile application built with **React Native** that allows users to exchange currencies conveniently and securely.
-The app is designed to provide real-time exchange rates, easy-to-use currency conversion features, and a streamlined user experience for managing currency transactions—similar to online exchange platforms like Kantor.
+The app is designed to provide real-time exchange rates, easy-to-use currency conversion features, and a streamlined user experience for managing currency transactions.

 ---